-In 2015, excessive or inappropriate speed was a contributory factor to 436 road deaths, 28 per cent of the total.
-Sixteen per cent of fatalities (247) had ‘exceeding the speed limit’ as a contributory factor in the accident, and a further 12 per cent (189) had a vehicle ‘travelling too fast for the conditions’.(RRCGB, DfT, 2016)
+In 2016, excessive or inappropriate speed was a contributory factor to 331 road deaths, 22 per cent of the total. fifty-eight per cent of fatalities (193) had ‘exceeding the speed limit’ as a contributory factor in the accident, and a further 31 per cent (102) had a vehicle ‘travelling too fast for the conditions’ and the remaining 11 per cent (36) had both factors.(RRCGB, DfT, 2017)

 There is a clear relationship between speed and risk: as average traffic speed reduces so does the likelihood of a crash resulting in injury that is recorded by the police.
 If a crash does happen, the risk of death and serious injury is higher at higher speeds.